BMC Software: Directors and staff

-The company was founded by John J. Moores in 1980; Moores was a "former Shell Oil computer specialist ... whose software made Shell's computers more efficient."
+The company was founded by John J. Moores in 1980.
 Richard A. Hosley II was president and chief executive officer of BMC Software, Inc. from October 1987 until April 1990.
 Shortly after becoming president, Hosley took the company public in 1988.
 Hosley was succeeded by Max Watson Jr. in April 1990.
 Max Watson Jr. was chairman and chief executive officer of BMC Software from April 1990 to January 2001.

 In 2001, BMC appointed the company director, Garland Cupp, as chairman, succeeding Max Watson, who quit the post in January 2001.
 Watson was succeeded as chairman and CEO by BMC's former senior vice president of product management and development, Robert Beauchamp.

 In December 2016, Peter Leav succeeded Bob Beauchamp as president and chief executive officer.
 In October 2019, Ayman Sayed was named as President and CEO of BMC Software.